 - Set a plan to take your pills the same time each day.
 Ideally, take them at the same time you do something else, like before or after a meal or when you brush your teeth.

 - Set up reminders of when to take your pills.
 For example, use alarms on an alarm clock or cell phone.
-Have text reminders or emails sent to you using Texting 4 Control program or your online seizure diary.
+Have alerts sent to you using a seizure diary app.